Functions of a Municipal Emergency Management Committee

 - Prepare a plan for emergency management for the municipal area or areas for which the committee has the responsibility

 - Ensure the plan details the arrangements, governance and coordination of emergency management within the Municipal Emergency Management Committee area

 - Ensure the plan is reviewed by the Regional Controller

 - Seek approval for the plan from the State Controller

 - Ensure the plan is reviewed every two years.

-Link to The MEMG which provides advice for developing and reviewing a Municipal Emergency Management Plan and FAQ table –Not available yet
+The Municipal Emergency Management Guidelines provides advice for developing and reviewing a Municipal Emergency Management Plan and FAQ table.

 Accessibility of Plans

 Tasmanian Municipal Councils provide details of their Emergency Management Plans on their Council websites which are accessible to the community.
 Below are a few examples: